My project had failed.

 Often they will want to confirm the price.
-It is a bad sign if they focus on the price upfront instead of learning about how you can help them solve their challenges.
+Like with many skills, with freelance digital marketing, it is a bad sign if they focus on the price upfront instead of learning about how you can help them solve their challenges.

 The best way is usually to talk about value first and pricing last, so I like to divert it as much as possible but if they keep asking you should tell them.